lauang/InShare/ASSIGNMENT-3.md

 To ensure that the XSS vulnerability is effectively mitigated, I took the following steps:

+- Run ZAP
+  - analisys with Zap show no new security alerts related to the new code
+- Run SonarQube
+  -
+User tests:
   - Made a unit test for the `withContent` method to verify that it correctly sanitizes input.
-- I manually tested inserting XSS scripts into note content to ensure that it doesn't execute.
+  - I manually tested inserting XSS scripts (e.g. `<script>alert("XSS attack");</script>`) into note content to ensure that it doesn't execute.
   - I have also manually tested that non-malicious note content are being preserved.
   - I reviewed the AntiSamy Slashdot policy configuration to ensure it allows only safe tags and attributes for text formatting.
   - To handle cases where the policy file might be missing, I included error handling in the `withContent` method.

 Link to merge request with review.